SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/common_pages/MappingAlgorithms.md

 |FileConstraintsFilePath|the file path for writing the json representation of the constraints from the partitioned graph|

 The tool chain also provides a collection of converters which switch between json file formats and PACMAN'S data objects.
-These can be found in the [pacman/utilities/file_format_converters](https://github.com/SpiNNakerManchester/PACMAN/blob/mapping_work_flow/pacman/utilities/file_format_converters).
-The XML file describing their inputs and outputs can be found in the same folder under [converter_algorithms_metadata.xml](https://github.com/SpiNNakerManchester/PACMAN/blob/mapping_work_flow/pacman/utilities/file_format_converters/converter_algorithms_metadata.xml).
 These are summarised below:

 |Name|Definition|Inputs|Outputs|Currently Implemented?|
 |:----------|:----------------------------|:------------|:------------|:-------|